drduh/YubiKey-Guide/README.md

 1951432704 bytes transferred in 139.125 secs (14026448 bytes/sec)
 ```

-Shut down the computer and disconnect internal hard drives and all unnecessary peripheral devices.
-If being run within a VM, this part can be skipped as no such devices should be attached to the VM since the image will still be run as a "live image".
+Power off, then disconnect internal hard drives and all unnecessary devices, such as the wireless card.

 # Required software

 Boot the live image and configure networking.

-**Note** If the screen locks, unlock with `user`/`live`.
+**Note** If the screen locks, unlock with `user` / `live`

-Open the terminal and install required software packages.
+Open terminal and install required software packages.

 ## Debian and Ubuntu